bquistorff/synth_runner/README.md

 Contributing
 =======
 If you think you've encountered a bug, try installing the latest version.
 If it still persists see if an existing issue notes this problem.
-If the problem is new, file a new issue and list your version of Stata, synth_runner (from `which synth_runner`), the steps that produce the problem and the output.
+If the problem is new, file a [new issue](https://github.com/bquistorff/synth_runner/issues/new) and filling out the checklist so that there is enough information to diagnose the issue.